Russian Artist (1955- )

 'The Card Players'

 20 x 24 inches

-Doronine draws the eye to the center of the painting by building its structure out a variety of geometric patterns.
-A vigilant observer will make out a green table surrounded by cardplayers who are seated a garden near a house surrounded by a black, wrought iron fence.
-On the surface of the green ‘table’ are actual playing cards that are glued onto the canvas, and whose two dimensionality underlies the flatness of the picture plane.
+Doronine draws the eye towards the center of the painting by creating a structure out a myriad of geometric patterns.
+A vigilant observer will make out a green table surrounded by cardplayers, who appear to be seated a garden surrounded by a black, wrought iron fence.
+On the surface of the green table are actual playing cards that have been glued onto the canvas, and whose two dimensionality underlies the flatness of the picture plane.
 This quilt-like composition is constructed out of curvilinear and rectilinear shapes, as well as ‘textured’ surfaces that add a sense of tactile materiality to the work.
-The artist succeeds in created a vibrant, energetic pictorial surface where color and line intersect in sem- recognizable shapes while giving way to a certain, overall sense of abstraction.
+The artist succeeds in created a vibrant, energetic pictorial surface where color and line intersect in sem- recognizable shapes,while giving way to a certain, overall sense of abstraction.